Gila tryonia

-The Gila tryonia (Tryonia gilae) is a species of freshwater snail in the family Hydrobiidae, the mud snails.
+The Gila tryonia (Tryonia gilae) is a species of freshwater snail in the family Cochliopidae.
 It is endemic to Arizona in the United States, where it is known only from Graham County.

 This snail has a conical, elongated shell reaching about 3.4 millimeters in length and 3.3 in height.
 The shell is transparent.
 The animal has fleshy lips on its snout.

 This snail occurs at just a few spots in springs in the Upper Gila River system near Bylas, Arizona.